What You Will Need

 - Vegetables and Fruit: use whole fresh fruits and veggies, canned fruit, applesauce

-- Grain Products: use pasta (in package), rice in baggie, piece of bread or bagel, cereal in baggie
+- Whole Grain Foods: use whole grain pasta (in package), brown rice in baggie, piece of whole grain bread or bagel, whole grain cereal in baggie

 - Fluids: use water bottles and milk containers